markolson/kickscraper/README.md

 I've begun to document all the types of data available on the <a href="https://github.com/markolson/kickscraper/wiki/Datatypes">Wiki for this project.</a>

+## Status Update

+As of early January 2013, Kickstarter has changed some parts of their API.
+We are working around these changes, but we have temporarily pulled down the kickscraper ruby gem.

+If you are using kickscraper in a current project, you should change your gem source to use this github repo (see below).

+Please see the other branches, and the issues page for more info and for current workarounds.

 ## Installation

     $ gem install kickscraper